 The proximate composition of microalgal biomass in the study shows that C.vulgaris I surpasses the other two microalgal species with carbohydrate composition of 43.46±0.71%.
 This could be due to genetic and phylogenetic traits and cellular architecture and biochemistry of C.vulgaris (Hempel et al., 2012).
 The findings is lower than the findings reported by Arapoglou et al. (2010) with 56.06% of carbohydrate content and Rani et al. (2010) with 62%.
 Presence of carbohydrate from the three microalgal strains serve as vital message that the strains could be a viable feedstock for bioethanol production.
 Proximate composition analysis of macroalgae has reported carbohydrates as the most abundant component (Omer et al., 2013) constituting up to 90.83% of the dry matter of the seaweeds.

-Microalgae are gaining increasing attention as a promising feedstock for bioethanol production primarily due to theor high carbohydrate content, which can range from 40-70% of their biomass.
-These carbohydrates include starches, cellulose, and various polysaccharides that can serve as fermentable sugars.
-Unlike lignocellulosic biomass, microalgae lack lignin, marking their carbohydrates more accesible and easier to hydrolyze in to simple sugars for fermentation.
-This results in higher sugar yields and more efficient bioethanol production processes (Konwar et al., 2025).

-Microalgal carbohydrates are utilized through biochemical processes involving pretreatment to release these sugars, followed by enzymatic that converts polysaccharides into fermentable monosaccharides.
-Major key to bioethanol production using microalgae is the selection of suitable microalgal strains and optimization of bioprocess parameters, including pretreatment methods that maximize carbohydrate availability without producing inhibitory compounds types in microalgae, leading to higher bioethanol yields cpmpared to some terrestrial biomass feedstocks (Konwar et al., 2025).

-In addition, microalgae offer sustainability advantages, such as rapid growth rates, non-competition with food crops, potential for CO2 capture, and the ability to be cultivated on non-arable land wastewate.
-These ecological and biochemical features support the emergence of microalgae based biorefinies aimed at producing bioethanol and other biofuels within a circular bioeconomy (Konwar et al., 2025).

-Table 3 Result of Starch concentration
+Table 3 Starch concentration